Wood Burning – Hanging Artwork – types of hangers and when I use them

 • Can be used on almost all artwork

-• Of the 3 I demoed; this is the most secure option for hanging artwork
+• This one of the most secure option for hanging artwork

 • Don’t stick out from the board surface as much as sawtooth hangers do